-Marriage is one of the seven sacraments of the Church, and this gospel text has a particular significance.
+This gospel text has particular significance in relation to marriage, which is one of the seven sacraments of the Church.
 'The Church attaches great importance to Jesus' presence at the wedding at Cana.
 She sees in it the confirmation of the goodness of marriage and the proclamation that thenceforth marriage will be an efficacious sign of Christ's presence' (CCC, §1613).